 My research focuses on provably efficient implementations of high-level programming languages, especially for parallel programming.
-My goal is to make it simpler and safer to develop parallel software by providing strong guarantees on not only safety, but also performance.
+The goal is to make it simpler and safer to develop parallel software by providing strong guarantees on not only safety, but also performance.
 Two examples from my work include (1) provably efficient parallel garbage collection based on disentanglement, and (2) provably efficient automatic granularity control.

 Previously, I was a post-doc at Carnegie Mellon University, working with Umut Acar.
 I completed my PhD at Carnegie Mellon in 2022.